Published

 Some discount real estate brokers cut corners in order to offer low commission real estate fees.
 However, you should focus on the quality of the individual real estate agent rather than the brand they work for.
 Some low commission real estate agents offer excellent full service at low rates.

-We think hiring a low commission real estate agent is the best way to save money on your home sale — but it’s not your only option!
+Hiring a low commission real estate agent is the best way to save money on your home sale — but it's not your only option!
 Learn other ways to reduce or eliminate realtor fees when selling your house.

 The Best Discount Real Estate Brokers for Every Budget: Using a discount real estate broker is a great way to save money when you sell.
 But you have to make sure you’re not sacrificing quality and service.
 Read this guide to learn which companies offer great rates AND stellar service.